I am a professor at the department of mathematics at Warwick.

 You can contact me at N.Zygouras@warwick.ac.uk or you can find me at C1.10 in the Zeeman building.

-In winter, 2019 I will teach the TCC course: Discrete Stochastic Analysis.
-In the past I have taught postgraduate courses: Brownian Motion (4th year / MSc / PhD) and Advanced topics in Applied Probability: Random Growth and Random Matrices.
+In Term 2, Winter 2021 I will teach the TCC course: Integrable Probability.
+In the past I have taught postgraduate courses: Discrete stochastic analysis, Brownian Motion (4th year / MSc / PhD) and Advanced topics in Applied Probability: Random Growth and Random Matrices.
 Graduate Probability, Large Deviations, Concentration of Measure, Mixing times and undergraduate courses: Statistics for Finance, Multivariate Statistics, Probability A,B, and Stochastic Processes, Mathematical Methods, Complex Variables, Calculus

 I prefer to give blackboard talks.
 But when the microsoft powerpoint (i.e. chalk) is not available I resort to technology: Combinatorial structures in KPZ (a two part colloquium talk), Scaling limits & disorder